 T cell receptors recognise virus or bacteria fragments bound to specialised molecule called Human Leukocyte Antigen (HLA).
 HLA molecules are like fingerprints: every person has a specific combination of HLA molecules, which help the immune system recognise foreign invaders like bacteria or viruses.

 Monash University researchers used the Australian Synchrotron, effectively a giant microscope the size of a football field, to study the binding of this super T cell receptor in complex with the HIV antigen.
 This revealed another remarkable feature of those killer CD4 T cells: their ability to recognise HIV fragment in genetically diverse individuals (with different HLA molecules).

 The Gras team and their colleagues found that these killer CD4 T cells can bind with HLA molecules shared by a quarter of world population, a figure that is likely to increase as studies progress, according to Associate Professor Gras.

 - there were 36.7 million people living with HIV

 - 19.5 million people living with HIV were receiving antiretroviral treatment (ART)

 Read the full paper in Science Immunology titled CD4+ T cell mediated HLA class II cross-restriction in HIV controllers.

-Associate Professor Stephanie Gras at the Australian Synchrotron.
+Associate Professor Stephanie Gras and the members of her lab.